linode/docs/docs/guides/platform/manager/members-linode-com-migration/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'The members.linode.com and nodebalancer.linode.com are deprecated.
-Follow the steps in this guide to use the new domain for forward and reverse DNS.'
+description: "The members.linode.com and nodebalancer.linode.com are deprecated.
+Follow the steps in this guide to use the new domain for forward and reverse DNS."
-og_description: 'The members.linode.com and nodebalancer.linode.com domains are deprecated.
-Follow the steps in this guide to use the new domain for forward and reverse DNS.'
 keywords: ['dns','members.linode.com','reverse dns']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-10-07